BIATeam/BIADocs/docs/40-DeveloperGuide/15-RightManagement/20-Teams.md

   ```ts
     [YourTeamType] = [IdTeamType],
   ```
-  - In TeamTypeRightPrefixe dictionnary add the mapping with prefixe (similar to back)
+  - In TeamTypeRightPrefix dictionary add the mapping with prefix (similar to back)
   ```ts
     {key: TeamTypeId.[YourTeamType], value: "[YourTeamType]"},
   ```
 - In Angular\src\environments\all-environments.ts
-  - add the following line and adapt roleMode and inHeader similary to loginParam in back
+  - add the following line and adapt roleMode and inHeader similarly to loginParam in back
   ```ts
     { teamTypeId: TeamTypeId.[YourTeamType], roleMode: RoleMode.AllRoles, inHeader: true },
   ```